pmarasigan/Project-Management/Final Papers/TEMPLATE.md

 ### References

 [Comment_8]: <> (begin your reference list here.
 Cite as author, year in main text.
 Reference link should correpond with link in Comment 2  Use any format you wish -- MLA, APA, etc.)

+Cite as the form (Lastname, 2023) in the body of your text.
+List reference citation in this section.